bakks/virginian/README.md

 An expression can be a column or mathematical value, and math operations are supported, e.g. `col0 + 10`.
 A condition compares two expressions and evaluates to a boolean, e.g. `col0 + 10 < col1`.
+Conditions can be chained together with ORs and ANDs.
 Floating point and integer queries work, strings are __not__ supported.

 ### Example